-- 17. Some checks are made of the contents of the inst/doc directory.
-These always include checking for files that look like leftovers, and if suitable tools (such as qpdf) are available, checking that the PDF documentation is of minimal size. - 18.
-The examples provided by the package's documentation are run. (see Chapter 2 [Writing R documentation files], page 83, for information on using \examples to create executable example code.)
-If there is a file tests/Examples/pkg-Ex.Rout.save, the output of running the examples is compared to that file. - Of course, released packages should be able to run at least their own examples.
-Each example is run in a 'clean' environment (so earlier examples cannot be assumed to have been run), and with the variables T and F redefined to generate an error unless they are set in the example: See Section "Logical vectors" in An Introduction to R. - 19.
-If the package sources contain a tests directory then the tests specified in that directory are run.
+- 19. If the package sources contain a tests directory then the tests specified in that directory are run.
 (Typically they will consist of a set of .R source files and target output files .Rout.save.)
 Please note that the comparison will be done in the end user's locale, so the target output files should be ASCII if at all possible.
 (The command line option --test-dir=foo may be used to specify tests in a non-standard location.
 For example, unusually slow tests could be placed in inst/slowTests and then R CMD check --test-dir=inst/slowTests would be used to run them.
 Other names that have been suggested are, for example, inst/testWithOracle for tests that require Oracle to be installed, inst/randomTests for tests which use random values and may occasionally fail by chance, etc.) - 20.
-The R code in package vignettes (see Section 1.4 [Writing package vignettes], page 46) is executed, and the vignettes re-made from their sources as a check of completeness of the sources (unless there is a 'BuildVignettes' field in the package's DESCRIPTION file with a false value).
+The R code in package vignettes (see Section 1.4 [Writing package vignettes], page 45) is executed, and the vignettes re-made from their sources as a check of completeness of the sources (unless there is a 'BuildVignettes' field in the package's DESCRIPTION file with a false value).
 If there is a target output file .Rout.save in the vignette source directory, the output from running the code in that vignette is compared with the target output file and any differences are reported (but not recorded in the log file).
 (If the vignette sources are in the deprecated location inst/doc, do mark such target output files to not be installed in .Rinstignore.)

-If there is an error58 in executing the R code in vignette foo.ext, a log file foo.ext.log is created in the check directory.
+If there is an error59 in executing the R code in vignette foo.ext, a log file foo.ext.log is created in the check directory.
 The vignettes are re-made in a copy of the package sources in the vign_test subdirectory of the check directory, so for further information on errors look in directory pkgname/vign_test/vignettes.
 (It is only retained if there are errors or if environment variable R_CHECK_CLEAN_VIGN_TEST is set to a false value.)

 - 21. The PDF version of the package's manual is created (to check that the Rd files can be converted successfully).
 This needs LATEX and suitable fonts and LATEX packages to be installed.
 See Section "Making the manuals" in R Installation and Administration for further details. - 22.
-Optionally (including by R CMD check --as-cran) the HTML version of the manual is creon most other platforms such runtime libraries are dynamic, but static libraries are currently used on Windows because the toolchain is not a standard part of the OS.

-or if option --use-valgrind is used or environment variable R_CHECK_ALWAYS_LOG_VIGNETTE_OUTPUT is set to a true value or if there are differences from a target output file ated and checked for compliance with the HTML5 standard.
-This requires a recent version 59 of 'HTML Tidy', either on the path or at a location specified by environment variable R_TIDYCMD.
+Optionally (including by R CMD check --as-cran) the HTML version of the manual is created and checked for compliance with the HTML5 standard.
+This requires a recent version of 'HTML Tidy', either on the path or at a location specified by environment variable R_TIDYCMD.
 Up-to-date versions can be installed from http://binaries.html-tidy.org/